justinesolano/sei-project-one/README.md

 I actually understood the way the specified conditions worked but doing the math to write them did take a bit of time.

 Once the movements were set up, I needed to work on the collision function.
 I used nested conditionals with each arrow movement to do this.
-Everytime the player's current position contains the class names of 'river, 'river-two', 'black-riders' or 'black-riders-two', this called the `frodoFell()` function variable
+Everytime the player's current position contains the class names of 'river, 'river-two', 'black-riders' or 'black-riders-two', this called the `frodoFell()` function variable.
 ```javascript
  function frodoFell(){
    removeFrodo(currentPosition)